-This program assists districts by sharing in the cost of repairing and replacing some of the costly maintenance projects required on the California Community Colleges state-funded campuses.
-The Chancellor's Office uses the district's annual Scheduled Maintenance Five-Year Plan to substantiate project needs and costs.
+This program assists districts by sharing in the cost of repairing and replacing some of the costly maintenance projects required on the California community colleges state-funded campuses.
+The Chancellor's Office uses the district's annual scheduled maintenance five-year plan to substantiate project needs and costs.

-Districts' Scheduled Maintenance Five-Year Plans include projects, project costs, and time frames for preventive and anticipated scheduled maintenance projects.
+Districts' scheduled maintenance five-year plans include projects, project costs, and time frames for preventive and anticipated scheduled maintenance projects.
 In addition, districts submit individual project proposals that identify project scopes and justification for each project.
-Common types of projects are, in category priority order, include the following: replacement or repair of roof, utility, or mechanical systems; replacement of doors, windows, floors, ceilings and hardware; exterior/interior refurbishing; infrastructure repairs and land erosion control; and resurfacing of tennis courts, swimming pools, walkways, running tracks, and roadways.
+Common types of projects in category priority order include the following: replacement or repair of roof, utility, or mechanical systems; replacement of doors, windows, floors, ceilings and hardware; exterior/interior refurbishing; infrastructure repairs and land erosion control; and resurfacing of tennis courts, swimming pools, walkways, running tracks, and roadways.

-MATCHING FUNDS - FISCAL YEAR 2021-22
+MATCHING FUNDS - FISCAL YEAR 2022-23

-In 2021-22, districts are not required to match the state's contribution for scheduled maintenance, architectural barrier removal, hazardous substance, seismic retrofit, and water conservation.
+In 2022-23 districts are not required to match the state's contribution for scheduled maintenance, architectural barrier removal, hazardous substance, seismic retrofit, water conservation, and energy efficiency.